Yakifo/amqtt/docs/plugins/http.md

 # Authentication & Authorization via external HTTP server

-`amqtt.contrib.http.HttpAuthPlugin`

-If clients accessing the broker are managed by another application, it can implement API endpoints that respond with information about client authenticated and topic-level authorization.
+If clients accessing the broker are managed by another application, it can implement API endpoints that respond with information about client authentication and/or topic-level authorization.

+- `amqtt.contrib.http.UserAuthHttpPlugin` (client authentication)
+- `amqtt.contrib.http.TopicAuthHttpPlugin` (topic authorization)

+Configuration of these plugins is identical (except for the uri name) so that they can be used independently, if desired.

+## User Auth

+See the [Request and Response Modes](#request-response-modes) section below for details on `params_mode` and `response_mode`.

 !!! info "browser-based mqtt over websockets"